Dylancouzon/googly-search/README.md

 }
 ```

-Here is a snippet of what the **Google Books API** response looks like before we deconstruct it.
+Here is a snippet of what the **Google Books API** response looks like before we deconstruct it. *(not all fields are highlighted below)*

 ![api-google-books](./client/assets/images/api-google-books-response.PNG)